 With all of the tuition and education credits available to post-secondary students, most working college kids receive refunds at tax time.
 Self-employed students may not fare so well.
 If your child decides to start their own business, be prepared to owe at tax time.
 How could a kid with $15,000 in tuition credits have a balance due?
 It’s not the income tax.
 It’s the CPP.

 As soon as your child turns 18, they’re responsible for Canada Pension Plan contributions on earnings over $3500.
 If they’re an employee, these amounts will be deducted as part of their regular payroll deductions.
 If your child earns their income from self-employment, these contributions are collected at tax time.
 Additionally, the self-employed worker is responsible for both the employer’s and employee’s portion of the contributions.

 Because CPP contributions owing are calculated based on the net earnings of the business (credits such as tuition don’t factor into the equation), it’s possible that your child may have zero income tax owing, have thousands in unused tuition credits, and still owe CPP at tax time.

 The Parent’s Tax Return

-Your child’s employment earnings will have an impact on your tax situation if he chooses to transfer some of his tuition/education/textbook credits to you.
+Your child’s employment earnings will have an impact on your tax situation if they choose to transfer some of their tuition/education/textbook credits to you.
 This is because the amount that can be transferred depends on the child’s tax situation.
-If he earns enough money that he needs to use some of those credits himself, he won’t be able to transfer the maximum to you- regardless of the amount of credits he has leftover.
+If they earn enough money that they need to use some of those credits themselves, they won’t be able to transfer the maximum to you- regardless of the amount of credits they have leftover.

 The maximum transferrable amount federally is actually $5000 minus what the student used.
 Provincial rates vary but the rule is still the same.